Discrimination against transgender men: Radical feminism

-Medical marginalization
+Medical marginalisation

-Transgender men face discrimination in certain medical contexts.
-This may include difficulty in accessing cervical smears where transmasculine individuals are subjected to misgendering that cisgender women do not generally experience, due to transgender men having gender identities that are incongruent with the gendered medical care they require.
+Trans men and transmasculine people face discrimination in certain medical contexts.
+This may include difficulty in accessing cervical smears where transmasculine individuals are subjected to misgendering that cisgender women do not generally experience, due to transgender men having gender identities that are often considered incongruent with the gendered medical care they require.
 Alongside misgendering, transgender men may experience transphobia as a result of not being read as men in a medical setting.
 The pap smear test is more likely to be inadequate in detecting cervical cancer in transgender men who use masculinizing hormone therapy.

-Trans men and transmasculine people are frequently the subjects of medical marginalization, with 42% of trans men reporting negative experiences with healthcare providers.
+Trans men and transmasculine people are frequently the subjects of medical marginalization, with 42% of surveyed trans men in the U.S. reporting negative experiences with healthcare providers.
 There is a lack of credible research about how to provide adequate healthcare to transgender men undergoing medical transition, notably with doctors having difficulty diagnosing breast cancer in people who have undergone top surgery.
 Transmasculine people are also at an increased risk for experiencing discrimination in medicine that may impact their access to healthcare.
 This can include transmasculine people with cervixes not being invited for life-saving cervical screenings because their gender is legally listed as male or being denied screenings for ovarian cancer for the same reason.

-Trans men are sometimes omitted from discussions about reproductive rights, menstruation, and bodily autonomy because they are seen exclusively as "women's issues".
+Impacted trans men and transmasculine people are sometimes omitted from discussions about reproductive rights, menstruation, and bodily autonomy because they are seen exclusively as "women's issues".
 This includes healthcare professionals neglecting to discuss contraception to prevent unwanted transgender pregnancy.